arvl130/nuxt3-ssr-firebase-auth-session-cookies-starter/README.md

 This project is a starter template for Nuxt 3 projects using Firebase Authentication.
-It uses [session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies) provided by Firebase to handle authentication and route protection.
+It uses [session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies) provided by Firebase to handle authorization and route protection.

 This solves problems related to ID token expiration when [using Firebase's client-side ID tokens](https://github.com/arvl130/nuxt3-ssr-firebase-auth-starter).